- Home

 Q. Are chaperones included in the per person fee?

 No. Schools will be invoiced only for the number of teachers/staff and students determined at check-in.
-Parent chaperones are welcome to visit the Zoo with your group, but will need to pay regular admission fees at the admission gate.
+Parent chaperones are welcome to visit the Zoo with your group but will need to pay regular admission fees at the admission gate (and may qualify for free entry if they are valid Zoo Members).
 If you would like to invite parents to accompany your group on the optional train ride (up to train capacity), they may purchase their individual train tickets with their admission or at the gift shop.

 Q. Can chaperones or siblings come to the animal presentation?